 This article explains how to set up a simple local testing server on your machine, and the basics of how to use it.

-https:// at the start of it, to show that the file has been received via HTTP.
+https://, to show that the file has been received via HTTP.

 Some examples won't run if you open them as local files.
 This can be due to a variety of reasons, the most likely being:

 - They feature asynchronous requests.
 Some browsers (including Chrome) will not run async requests (see Fetching data from the server) if you just run the example from a local file.
 This is because of security restrictions (for more on web security, read Website security).